Perpetual vs Periodic inventory systems

 Note that on top of this basic functionality, there are layers are other features, such as warehouse location tracking, different warehouses, serial- and batch-numbering, returns, purchasing, barcode support and integration with transport companies.
 The cloud accounting packages have a huge advantage over MYOB.
 Cloud systems have open "interfaces" (APIs) which mean you can easily use plug-in third party packages which offer good Perpetual Inventory, such as Dear Inventory, Unleashed and Stitch.
 Some of these cloud-based packages offer near-ERP functionality, at a fraction of the cost.
 Plus they are easier to use, and you don't need a server.

-Inventory Value and Costing Methods
+Periodic Inventory and Costing Methods

-Using perpetual inventory margin information for growth
+Using the perpetual inventory system information for business growth

 Timing differences between sale and shipments which affect margin